Skip to footer content

 Release Excel Object C#: Stop Lingering Excel Processes with IronXL: Image 1 - Release Excel Object C#: Two methods compared

 Working with Microsoft Excel files in C# applications often leads to a frustrating problem: Excel processes that refuse to close.
-Developers frequently discover multiple EXCEL.EXE instances accumulating in Task Manager, consuming memory long after their code has finished executing.
-This blog post explores why this happens with traditional Excel Interop and demonstrates how IronXL eliminates these COM object headaches entirely.
+You might discover multiple EXCEL.EXE instances accumulating in Task Manager, consuming memory long after your code has finished executing.
+This guide explains why this happens with traditional Excel Interop and demonstrates how IronXL eliminates these COM object headaches entirely -- saving you from complex cleanup code and production memory leaks.

 The root cause lies in how the .NET Framework interacts with Microsoft Office through COM references.
-When developers write code using Microsoft.Office.Interop.Excel, every Excel application object, Excel worksheet, and workbook book creates COM objects that require explicit cleanup.
-Missing even one release call—or using patterns with double dots like app.Workbooks.Open()—leaves orphaned references that prevent the Excel process from terminating.
+When you write code using Microsoft.Office.Interop.Excel, every Excel application object, workbook, and worksheet creates COM objects that require explicit cleanup.
+Missing even one release call -- or using patterns with double dots like app.Workbooks.Open() -- leaves orphaned references that prevent the Excel process from terminating.

 Get stated with IronXL now.